ophilon/awesome-pods/CONTRIBUTING.md

 # Contributing

 Contributions should be made via pull requests.
 Pull requests will be reviewed by one or more maintainers and merged when acceptable.

-The goal of the Awesome pods is to provide a curated list of application samples that can be easily deployed with [podman kube play](https://github.com/ophilon/awesome-pods).
+The goal of the **Awesome pods** is to provide a curated list of application samples that can be easily deployed with [podman kube play](https://docs.podman.io/en/latest/markdown/podman-kube.1.html).

 ## Two ways migrate from compose.yaml to kube.yaml

 This project started as fork of [Docker Compose](https://github.com/docker/compose).
-Authors did a great job, original code saved in the compose branch - you can any time checkout it.
+Authors did a great job, original code saved in the **compose** branch - you can check it out any time.
 However, all compose.yaml configs kept and sometimes will work correctly with `podman-compose` command.
 The status of [podman-compose project](https://github.com/containers/podman-compose) well explained by [Matthew Heon](https://www.redhat.com/en/blog/podman-compose-docker-compose).
 The power of podman it's compatibility with some k8s API's, which allows smooth migration to kubernetes.
 So, let's start accustom yourself to brave new world of kuber.

 ### 1. Create pod and add containers via podman commands:

 1. for convenience, move app specific variables from compose.yaml into .env files, for example:

 ```
 $ cat .env.db
 MYSQL_ROOT_PASSWORD=secret
 MYSQL_DATABASE=mydb
 MYSQL_USER=myuser